meltwater/served/docs/Routing.md

 Served supports a range of useful syntaxes to assist in defining RESTful resource patterns.
 Once compiled by the Served multiplexer, a pattern can be considered an array of segments, where each segment is constructed from the pattern once split by the path separator "**/**" character.

-Here is a break down of the various segment types.
+Here is a breakdown of the various segment types.

 ###Static

-This is the most simple type of segment, it is compiled from a static string, and matches only that exact string.
+This is the simplest type of segment.
+It is compiled from a static string, and matches only that exact string.
 The following pattern would compile into three static segments:

 ```
 /first/second/third
 ```

-And would only ever match a request path starting with: "**/first/second/third**"
+This would only ever match a request path starting with: "**/first/second/third**"

 ###Variable

-A variable segment is a RESTful resource parameter that can exist in any section of your pattern, it is defined between curly braces and can have an optional parameter name which will cause the variable to be parsed and captured in request.params under that name.
+A variable segment is a RESTful resource parameter which can exist in any section of your pattern.
+It is defined between curly braces and can have an optional parameter name that will cause the variable to be parsed and captured in request.params under that name.

 The syntax is as follows: